 As a student, you are subject to the Conduct Regulations continuously for the duration of your studies, from the date of first registration until midnight on the day of graduation.

 The Conduct Regulations apply equally on and off-campus and in University accommodation.

 Following are some key points.
-For further information and guidance on the Conduct Regulations, go to: https://www.qub.ac.uk/directorates/ AcademicStudentAffairs/AcademicAffairs/ AppealsComplaintsandMisconduct/ StudentConduct/
+For further information and guidance on the Conduct Regulations, go to: http://go.qub.ac.uk/Student-Guide-misconduct

 Confidentiality